- undertook a program evaluation

 - how program services are currently delivered and whether access can be enhanced for vulnerable Australians and in thin markets, such as regional, rural and remote areas.

-The review will identify opportunities to:
+The review identified opportunities to:

 - improve access to hearing services for low-income earners, vulnerable Australians, those over 65, and those living in regional, rural and remote areas